 Traditionally, facial expression recognition systems attempt to recognize a discrete set of facial expressions.
 This set usually includes six 'basic' emotions: anger, disgust, fear, happiness, sadness and surprise.
-However, the number of possible facial expressions that humans can use numbers about 10,000, many of which cannot be put in one of the six basic emotion categories (think for example of expressions of boredom, 'I don't know', or a browflash greeting).
+However, the number of possible facial expressions that humans can use numbers about 10,000, many of which cannot be put in one of the six basic emotion categories (think for example of expressions of boredom, 'I don't know', or a brow-flash greeting).
 In addition, there is more than one ways to display the same feeling or emotion.
 Therefore, describing a facial expression in such loose terms as 'happy', 'sad' or 'surprised' is certainly not very exact, greatly depending on who is describing the currently displayed facial expression while leaving a large variation of displayed expressions possible within the emotion classes.
 The activation of the facial muscles on the other hand can be described very precisely, as each muscle or group of muscles can be said to be either relaxed or contracted at any given time.
 As every human has the same configuration of facial muscles, describing a facial expression in terms of facial muscle activations would result in the same description of a facial expression, regardless of the person displaying the expression and regardless of who was asked to describe the facial expression.
-The Facial Action Coding System (FACS), proposed by psychologists Ekman and Friesen, describes all the possible facial muscle (de)activations that cause a visible change in the appearance of the face.
-Every muscle activation that causes visible appearance changes is called an Action Unit (AU).
-The FACS consists of 44 AUs (see Fig. 1 for examples).
+The Facial Action Coding System (FACS^{1,2}), proposed by psychologists Ekman and Friesen, describes all the possible facial muscle (de)activations that cause a visible change in the appearance of the face.
+Every muscle activation that causes visible appearance b) Action Units and emotions